Scille/parsec-cloud/docs/rfcs/1000-shamir-based-recovery.md

 requires Alice and Bob, or Adam alone".
 However given we cannot trust the server on such precise configuration, a new certificate type must be introduced which is cumbersome :( Also we should be able to provide approach 2) as part of approach 1).

+### **Future evolution 3**: notify shamir author when shamir secret become irrecoverable

+If Alice has setup a shamir with Bob, Mallory and John, each of then having one share and a threshold of two.
+Then Bob and Mallory leave the organization.
+So this setup becomes unusable.

+The goal would be to have a notification to prompt the user to setup a new shamir.
+Depending on the configuration, if any of the share recipient is deleted a warning could be sent first event if the shamir could still be used.

+Two propositions could mitigate that:
+- each time a user is deleted, if they were a share recipient a notification could be sent to users on the other end of this shamir setup.
+- at each connection, check if share recipients are still valid.